-- Systematically apply the nursing process to provide care to clients in a variety of health care settings. - Demonstrate client-centered caring behaviors and actions that result in an environment of hope and trust. - Adhere to professional behaviors within the legal, ethical, and professional standards of practice.
+- Systematically apply the nursing process to provide care to clients in a variety of health care settings. - Demonstrate client-centered caring behaviors and actions that result in an environment of respect and trust. - Adhere to professional behaviors within the legal, ethical, and practice standards.